A CLOSER LOOK: Rupple Road expansion timeline

 FAYETTEVILLE, Ark.
-(KNWA) — The ribbon was cut on a year-long project that involves creating a new four-lane Rupple Road on Tuesday.
+(KFTA) — The ribbon was cut on a year-long project that involves creating a new four-lane Rupple Road on Tuesday.

 Rupple Road will be a four-lane road, however, some additional construction needs to be completed.
 That construction is expected to be completed within the next month, according to Chris Brown, City of Fayetteville engineer.